opencomputeproject/onie/docs/PersistWorkflow.md

 Just run `/sbin/persist /path/to/file` to mark a file as 'persisted'.
 This file will be saved to the /mnt/flash persistent storage device and automatically put back into place on reboot.
+Once a file has been persisted, it will always be persisted across reboots.
+If you really want to unpersist a file, manually remove it from '/persist/rootfs/path/to/file'.

 # Under the covers